The Keller Center is grateful to the following supporters who help to realize the long-term vision of the center:

 Ramsey D. Smith '90 and Sabrina McLaughlin Smith '91 for their support of students participating in the Keller Center's eLab Program, especially those from underrepresented communities.

-Wiss & Company, LLP, for their support of the Keller Center Venture Sponsors.
+Wiss & Company, LLP, for their support of the Keller Center's events and programs.

 Eugene Wong '55 *59 to establish the Eugene Wong '55 Fund for Engineering and Policy, which supports engineering students who are pursuing projects or internships that combine engineering and policy.